CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 them all and create new ones.

-## Fixing values in the database
+## Disable the database check

-When MailerQ starts, it does a very rough validation of the data in the database.
-Possible invalid or strange settings are fixed.
-It especially checks if any of the timeouts are set to zero, because this almost always is an indication of a wrong setting (even the fastest receivers cannot respond withing 0 seconds).

-If you do not want to run this validation algorithm on startup, you can disable it in the config file:
+You may want MailerQ to skip the database consistency check on startup.
+For example if you have manually modified the tables and added a couple of extra columns.
+To skip the validation on startup, you can set the config file variables 'database-validate' to false:

 ````
 database-validate:      false